itskalvik/itskalvik.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am interested in Bayesian learning and robotics.
+My research is at the intersection of machine learning and robotics.
 Currently, I am researching sparse Gaussian processes to address crucial problems in robotics, such as generating explainable DNN predictions, sensor placement, multi-robot informative path planning, and learning robot dynamics.